elnebuloso/bundler/README.md

 see demo files under ./bundler

 - documentation of each setting can be found in the demo files
-- all include / exclude definitions are regular expressions
 - compilers are stackable, use any compiler that works with input / output file

 ### commands (called in project root)